-In this article, the objective will be to share with you the gate process we follow to scale your course business systematically grow our client’s course business to 6-7 figure businesses within a year from starting to work with them.
+In this article, we will be sharing with you the gate process we follow to scale an online course business for our clients.
+The result is a business systematically growing to 6 figures/month within a year from starting to work with infopreneurs.

 Passing from each gate requires a specific set of mindsets, actions, and technical knowledge.
-By the end of this article, you will hopefully have a better understanding of how to go through each one individually.
+Thanks to this article, you will learn how to go through each one individually.
 You’ll know how to get your online education business to scale.

-Here are the 5 stages/gates every course business needs to go through in order.
+Here are the 5 stages/gates every elearning business needs to go through in order:

 - Creating An Irresistible Offer